-Alternative Fuel and Plug-in Hybrid Electric Vehicle Retrofit Regulations
+Alternative Fuel and Hybrid Electric Vehicle Retrofit Regulations

 A hybrid electric vehicle that is Model Year 2000 or newer and is a passenger car, light-duty truck, or medium-duty vehicle may be converted to incorporate off-vehicle charging capability if the manufacturer demonstrates compliance with emissions, warranty, and durability requirements.
 ARB issues certification to the manufacturer and the vehicle must meet California emissions standards for the model year of the original vehicle.